-If you follow all this advice, your website will receive a small ranking boost by Google.
+If you follow all this advice, your website will receive a small ranking boost from Google.
 Since this is only one of many parameters Google uses to calculate the page rank, don’t always expect a visible change but sometimes it can make a difference.
 Google also confirmed that HTTPS could be a larger influence in the future.
-Currently Google makes another effort to persuade website owners to install HTTPS: Google Chrome will soon display a more dominant icon in the address bar when a page doesn’t support HTTPS.
+Currently, Google makes another effort to persuade website owners to install HTTPS: Google Chrome will soon display a more dominant icon in the address bar when a page doesn’t support HTTPS.

 Consider getting an SSL Certificate today.
 It protects sensitive information your clients enter in your contact form or when shopping online on your website.
 Call us today if you want to set up HTTPS on your website.